Updated on September 12th, 2024 by Felix Martinez

 Shareholders received a small increase in 2016, followed by three large dividend reductions since 2017.
 This inconsistency in dividend payout is due to the company’s volatile financial performance.

 Oxford Square currently pays a monthly dividend of $0.035 per share, equaling an annualized payout of $0.42 per share.
-This would represent flat year-over-year performance for dividends in 2022.
+This would represent a decrease in year-over-year performance for dividends in 2024.

-Using our expectation for full-year investment income per share of $0.40 for 2022, the company is projected to maintain a dividend payout ratio of 105% for 2022.
-This could result in another dividend cut if its investment income declines from current levels.
+Using our expectation for a full-year investment income per share of $0.46 for 2024, the company is projected to maintain a dividend payout ratio of 91% for 2024.
+However, if investment income declines from current levels, another dividend cut could result.

 Final Thoughts